UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 ## Getting Started with DFT Calculations ##

-In the first exercise, we will be studying lithium cobalt oxide; how to determine the lattice constants, followed by surface relaxation of the 104 surface.
-For Homework 5, everyone will be studying the same system (104) LiCoO<sub>2</sub>.
-For the Final Project, you will use the same system but with dopants on multiple facets (104 and 001) to study ethylene carbonate adsorption.
+In the first exercise, we will be studying perovskite oxides and how to determine their lattice constants, followed by surface relaxation of the (001) surface of the perovskite.
+For Homework 5, everyone will be studying the same system (001) SrTiO<sub>3</sub>.

 ## Contents ##